 The Chancellor has extended multiple elements of Business support.

-The Self-Employment Income Support Scheme has also been extended until September 2021, but the Treasury will review the level of grant funding available to each applicant for the second three month payment.
+The Self-Employment Income Support Scheme has also been extended until September 2021, and was expanded at the recent budget to include those who became self-employed in 2019-20.
+The Treasury will review the level of grant funding available to each applicant for the second three month payment.
 Self-employed individuals are allowed to continue working whilst claiming this grant.

 The links below will take you to further information on specific subject areas: